chaorderss/mpv-auto-translater/README.md

 ### License

-This plugin is released under the MIT License.
+This plugin is released under the GNU General Public License v3.0 (GPLv3).
 See the LICENSE file for more information.